Event Recaps

 Juneteenth Student Poetry Contest

-Using “The Hill We Climb” by poet Amanda Gorman as a prompt, Iberia Parish public school students were invited to write poems to commemorate the Juneteenth National Holiday.
+Using The Hill We Climb by poet Amanda Gorman as a prompt, Iberia Parish public school students were invited to write poems to commemorate the Juneteenth National Holiday.
 The theme of the competition was “Freedom and Justice for All.”

 SOLA Giving Day

-The Shadows is participating in SOLA Giving Day!
+The Shadows participated in SOLA Giving Day!

-Early Giving begins April 4!
+Early Giving began April 4!

 In May 2023, the Shadows-on-the-Teche opened with a new visitor experience that explores the lives and experiences of those who lived and worked at the Shadows and the Weeks family plantations.
 Together with a public historian, visitors investigate the full history of enslaved life, labor, and freedom; the Weeks family plantation life before and after the Civil War; and the gay artists and authors who worked to preserve the legacy of the Weeks family and the stories of enslaved and freed people in Iberia Parish and across Louisiana.
 This new experience is only the first in a multi-phase reinterpretation of the site.